 Costs, Rebates & Savings

-A typical roof-mounted home solar system will cost $20,000.
+So you can see that for on-site solar, an average 7 kW roof-mounted home solar system could cost about $20,000.
 However, existing incentives can cover up to 2/3 of that cost, so the cost to you would be closer to $7,000.
 If financed your monthly payment could be similar or lower than your existing monthly electrical bill, and after 10 years, you'll be getting electricity for free for years to come.

-There are three main incentives available to homes in the area:
+There are three main incentives available to homes in the area for purchasing solar:

 But it’s so cloudy in Ithaca and upstate!
 Can solar work here?
 New York has an excellent solar resource, which is equivalent to about 2/3rds of that of Arizona and Southern California annually, and much more than in Germany, which leads the world in solar installs.